 Imagine yourself on a stretcher rolling away from your home, out of your driveway.
 BUMP onto a ramp, then pushed from the ramp into the back of an ambulance.
 Hear the sound of the stretcher being locked in place, and all you can see is the white ceiling and bright lights.
 BANG!
 The door slams after you.
-You look around and see machines you do not recognise with no understanding as to what they do.
+You look around and see machines you do not recognise, and you have no understanding of what they do.
 They look scary, some of them BEEP, and you are sick and in pain.
 For any adult, this is daunting.

 Now imagine that you are a 5-year-old child.
 What would be going through your mind?

 The back of an ambulance must be one of the scariest environments a child could encounter.
-As prehospital practitioners, assessing and treating children in this environment is a huge challenge.
+As prehospital practitioners, assessing and treating children in this environment is challenging.
 Seeing a distressed child, sick and in pain, is daunting.
-Trying to treat their ailments and instil some calm, even more so.
+We are trying to treat their ailments and instil some calm, even more so.
 How do we do this?
 How can we do it well…. or better?
-What is available to us to make this easier and how can we improvise to improve the patient experience for the ones we want to mind the most?
+What is available to us to make this easier, and how can we improvise to improve the patient experience for the ones we want to mind the most?

 Without reliable access to fun electronic gadgets and gizmos, Emergency pre-hospital practitioners rely more on the fundamentals of paediatric care to maximise their comfort during the call and transfer – getting down to their level to communicate, utilising effective distraction techniques, optimising pain management and using appropriate positioning (with the help of Mum and Dad) are always good places to start.